com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

-Mill's `foo.run` by default will discover which main class to run from your compilation output, but if there is more than one or the main class comes from some library you cna explicitly specify which one to use.
+Mill's `foo.run` by default will discover which main class to run from your compilation output, but if there is more than one or the main class comes from some library you can explicitly specify which one to use.
 This also adds the main class to your `foo.jar` and `foo.assembly` jars.

 ## Downloading Non-Maven Jars